walmartlabs/lacinia/docs/tutorial/database-1.rst

 A common convention with core.async channels is to convey either an actual result, or an exception if something goes wrong.
+That can happen here: if there's a problem executing the query, an exception will be conveyed in the channel, instead of the expected sequence of row maps.

-In the ``take!`` function, we check if the conveyed value is an exception, and throw it if so.
+In the ``take!`` function, we check if the conveyed value is an exception, and throw it (in the current thread) if so.

-That leaves the ``find-game-by-id`` function; the only data access function rewritten to use the database connection.
+That leaves the revised implementation of the ``find-game-by-id`` function; the only data access function rewritten to use the database connection.
 It simply constructs and executes the SQL query.

-With postgres.async the query is a vector consisting of a SQL query string followed by any query variables.
+With postgres.async the query is a vector consisting of a SQL query string followed by zero or more query variables.
-Each variable is numbered from 1 and represented as ``$n`` in the SQL query string.
+Each query variable is numbered from 1 and represented as ``$n`` in the SQL query string.

 The ``query!`` function returns a channel, which is passed through ``take!`` to get the results.